haneure/atelier/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 # Live Streaming
 For live streaming, you may use OBS or any live streaming platform that you prefer.
-After the application is up and running, you may create a new account.
+After the application is up and running, create a new account using any options you like.
+After signing up, the application will also create a `Stream` data connected to your account and your name should shows in the application homepage.
 To start streaming on your own application, you can follow these steps:
 1. Go to the dashboard menu
 ![Livestream](./public/readme/readme_livestream.png)